eudoxia0/eudoxia0.github.io/article/_posts/2023-05-06-nixos-for-the-impatient.md

    change them directly, rather, I have to change them in the dotfiles repo and run the script to apply the changes.

+In the past, there'd always been something I wasn't entirely happy about with my setup.
 For the first time, I'm entirely satisfied with my system configuration.
+Using NixOS has been thoroughly enjoyable.

 # Footnotes

-[^footnotes]:
+[^locale]:
-    A friend etc.
+    A friend is a locale edge case: US keyboard, English as the interface language, ISO `YYYY/MM/DD` dates, Euro currency symbol and commas as the decimal separator.
+I think Calamares doesn't quite support this level of flexibility just yet but it's better than the Linux status quo.